-1.01 D'Ambrosio & Associates hereby recognizes, during the term of this Agreement, United Food and Commercial Workers Union Local #21, as the sole and exclusive collective bargaining agency for all employees of the Employer whose job classification is set forth in this Agreement.

-1.02 The United Food and Commercial Workers Union Local #21, for and on behalf of its members, hereby recognizes during the term of this Agreement D'Ambrosio & Associates as the sole and exclusive collective bargaining agency for all Employers who are designated as parties to this Agreement.

-1.03 Pursuant to and in conformance with Section 8(a)3 of the Labor Management Relations Act of 1947, it is agreed that all employees coming under the terms of this Agreement, including but not limited to any family member or owner, (except as provided for in section 15.02) performing work coming under the terms of this Agreement shall make application to join the Union within thirty-one (31) days following the date of employment or within thirty-one (31) days following the signing of this Agreement, whichever is the latter, and must maintain membership in good standing for the life of this Agreement and any renewal thereof.
+- 1.01 Fred Meyer, Inc. hereby recognizes, during the term of this Agreement, United Food and Commercial Workers Union Local No. 21, as the sole and exclusive collective bargaining agency for all employees of the Employer whose job classification is set forth in this Agreement, employed at its Lacey and Tumwater, Washington stores. - 1.02 The United Food and Commercial Workers Union Local No. 21, for and on behalf of its members, hereby recognizes during the term of this Agreement Allied Employers, Inc. as the sole and exclusive collective bargaining agency for the Employer who is designated as party to this Agreement. - 1.03 Pursuant to and in conformance with Section 8(a)3 of the Labor Management Relations Act of 1947, it is agreed that all employees coming under the terms of this Agreement, including but not limited to any family member or owner, (except as provided for in section 15.02) performing work coming under the terms of this Agreement shall make application to join the Union within thirty-one (31) days following the date of employment or within thirty-one (31) days following the signing of this Agreement, whichever is the latter, and must maintain membership in good standing for the life of this Agreement and any renewal thereof.
 The Employer shall discharge any employee to whom the Union, through its authorized representative, delivers to the Employer's Main Office a written notice that such employee is not in good standing.
 The Union agrees to hold the Employer harmless for discharges made pursuant to this section.
 The Employer shall inform employees of the foregoing requirement at the time they are employed.

 1.04 Each month, the Employer shall provide an electronic report of all new hires and terminations.
 Such report shall include the employees' first name, middle initial and last name, social security number, phone number (home and/or cell), email (if available), store #/work location, department, job classification, wage rate, date of hire/rehire and/or date of termination.